larsxschneider/ShowInGitHub/README.md

 3. Restart Xcode

-4. Click on any line in a GitHub project and choose "6Tools" --> "Show in GitHub" in the main menu
+4. Click on any line in a GitHub project and choose "GitHub" --> "Show in GitHub" in the main menu

 ## Contact